Energy Star Solutions

 ENERGY STAR roof specifications are not restricted to any particular type of roof product and include metal roofing products, roof tiles, asphalt shingles, single-ply membranes, roof coating products, and modified bitumen.

 ENERGY STAR qualified roof products reflect more of the sun’s rays.
 This can lower roof surface temperature decreasing the amount of heat transferred into a building.
 Energy Star Solutions save your family money.
 Roof products qualify for the ENERGY STAR label based on their solar reflectance, without compromising product quality and performance.

 ENERGY STAR labeled roofs are more common on commercial buildings, but can also be used on residential homes.
-You’ll get the most benefit if you live in a hot sunny climates where you are using your air conditioning a lot, however the structures in the Dayton, Ohio area can still benefit from these features.
+You’ll get the most benefit if you live in a hot sunny climate where you are using your air conditioning a lot, however, the structures in the southwestern Ohio area can still benefit from these features.
 If your house is already shaded and the roof is not exposed to much sun, then a reflective roof may not provide a significant benefit.
 The benefits will also be lessened if the attic space is well insulated.

 It is a reflective roof product that lowers roof surface temperature by up to 100｡F, thereby decreasing the amount of heat transferred into a building’s interior.
 ENERGY STAR qualified roof products save money and energy by reducing the amount of air conditioning needed to keep a building comfortable.

 Products bearing the ENERGY STAR labels are more energy efficient than standard products, thereby saving energy and money.
 In general, ENERGY STAR qualified products including: appliances, HVAC equipment, office equipment, residential lighting, and even homes, reduce energy costs by at least 30 percent.